Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Introduction

 \subsubsection{Stochastic mirror descent}

-The stochastic mirror descent (SMD) method and its variants \cite{beck2003mirror,lan2012validation,nemirovski2009robust} is one of the most widely used family of algorithms in stochastic optimization for non-smooth Lipschitz continuous convex functions.
-Starting with the original work of \cite{nemirovskij1983problem}, SMD has been studied in the context of convex programming \cite{nemirovski2009robust}, saddle-point problems \cite{mertikopoulos2018optimistic}, and monotone variational inequalities \cite{mertikopoulos2018stochastic}.
+The stochastic mirror descent (SMD) method as well as its variants \cite{beck2003mirror,lan2012validation,nemirovski2009robust} is one of the most widely used algorithms in stochastic optimization for non-smooth Lipschitz continuous convex functions.
+Enlightened by the pioneering work \cite{nemirovskij1983problem}, SMD has been studied in the context of convex programming \cite{nemirovski2009robust}, saddle-point problems \cite{mertikopoulos2018optimistic}, and monotone variational inequalities \cite{mertikopoulos2018stochastic}.